CenturyLinkCloud/mdw/mdw/database/oracle/readme.txt

     be granted Site Admin access to enable them to add users through the Administration webapp.
 9. (Optional) Run add_solutions_entities.sql if the solutions concept is desired.

+NOTE: It is recommended that the MDW schema owner is the specified user in property mdw.database.username